 Here are a few guidelines that the American Psychological Association suggests:

 - Only include information about an individual’s orientation or characteristic if it is important to the topic or study.
-Do not include information about individuals or labels if it is not necessary to include.
+Do not include information about individuals or labels if it is not necessary.

-- If writing about an individual’s characteristic or orientation, make sure to put the person first.
+- If writing about an individual’s characteristic or orientation, for essay APA format, make sure to put the person first.
 Instead of saying, “Diabetic patients,” say, “Patients who are diabetic.”

 - Instead of using narrow terms such as, “adolescents,” or “the elderly,” try to use broader terms such as, “participants,” and “subjects.”